Barsik-Barbosik/Zoom-Firmware-Editor/README.md

 ZOOM B3n
 ZOOM AC-2
 ZOOM AC-3
-ZOOM G1 Four (remove "GUARDZDL.ZT2" from file table?)
+ZOOM G1 Four (modify "GUARDZDL.ZT2" or remove from file table?)
-ZOOM G1X Four (remove "GUARDZDL.ZT2" from file table?)
+ZOOM G1X Four (modify "GUARDZDL.ZT2" or remove from file table?)
 ZOOM B1 Four *
 ZOOM B1X Four *

 * Firmware updaters for "B1 Four" and "B1X Four" are not yet available (april 2019).
 ```
-It seems that both pedal types are not compatible with each other: ZDL-type pedals cannot use ZD2-patches and vice versa.
+It seems that both pedal types are not compatible with each other: ZDL-type pedals cannot use ZD2-effects and vice versa.

 For example, if your multi-effect processor is "G1on", then you can add effects from "B1on", "MS-50G", "MS-60B" (ZDL).
 But you can't add effects from "G5n", "AC-2" or "B3n" (ZD2).